simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_20_styles/styles.md

 ```
 </details>

-Combining all these features can allow you to go very far in the customization of your UI, but the use of the *addon.less* file to add more specificities should be limited to not create too much of less programming for your devs.
+Combining all the available customization features in Simplicité allows for *extensive control* over your **UI**.
+However, while the *addon.less* file is a powerful tool for adding specific design elements, its use should be reserved for cases where *built-in customization* options are *insufficient*.
+Over-reliance on addon.less can lead to complex code, making future maintenance more challenging for developers.

 ## Use Case for addon.less

-The use of *addon.less* can be justified in case of very specific needs, in the Simplicité's identity, there are those vertical and horizontal colored lines.
-Which we wanted to include in one of our themes.
+The **addon.less** file should be employed to address highly specific design needs that cannot be achieved through standard Simplicité configurations.
+For example, *Simplicité's brand identity* incorporates distinctive vertical and horizontal colored lines, which we decided to integrate into one of our custom themes.

-This will also serve to illustrate how to use the *addon.less* to add a unique style to themes.
+This serves as a *practical illustration* of how addon.less can introduce unique visual elements to enhance theme aesthetics.

+> ***Warning:*** Simplicité provides a robust set of tools to modify various aspects of your interfaces, applications, and themes.
+Before resorting to addon.less, ensure that you have fully explored Simplicité's native customization features.
+This approach minimizes unnecessary code and promotes cleaner, more maintainable designs.

 ### Process Overview

 Such process can be divided in several steps:
-1 - Finding the elements & their DOM path.
+1) Finding the elements & their DOM path.
-2 - Identifying the precise context for our style to be applied
+2) Identifying the precise context for our style to be applied
-3 - Implementing the style in the file
+3) Implementing the style in the file

-### 1) Finding the element
+### 1. Finding the element

-The first step after knowing what style we wanna add on top of the theme.
-For that you need to understand which element of the UI you are gonna modify.
-And to do so there are two ways to proceed:
+Before applying additional styles, clearly define the visual modifications you want to implement.
+This requires identifying the *specific UI element* you intend to modify.
+There are two main approaches to achieve this:

-* If the element you wanna add style to is part of the *Theme Editor - Preview, Home* section, then you can simply use the *Theme Editor - Path in DOM* section to read the path until the precise element.
+**Option 1:** If the element is part of the *Theme Editor - Preview* or *Home* section, utilize the *Theme Editor - Path in DOM* feature to directly locate the path to the target element.

-* If the element is another one, then you will have to identify your element within the Simplicité's UI using the browser's inspector tool.
-Which is slightly less practical but accurate enough to give you the element and also the context.
+**Option 2:** If the element lies outside of the Theme Editor, use your *browser's inspector* tool to manually locate the desired element within Simplicité's UI.
+While slightly more manual, this method still provides accurate identification and contextual insights.

-**Example:** In our case, the elements we wanted to add style to were the Panels, Sub-Panels and Tabs, so we used the browser's inspector tool to find the following path:
+**Example:** In our case, we aimed to style *Panels*, *Sub-Panels*, *Tabs* and *List*.
+By using the **Theme Editor - Path in DOM**, we identified the following paths:

-* ***Panels:*** the element that is use to implement the panels in the page HTML is `div.card`.
-Which is then organized in three parts; `div.card-header`, `div.card-body`, `div.card-footer`.

-* ***Sub-Panels:*** the element used to implement the sub-panels is fortunately the same as for panels, `div.card`.

-* ***Tabs:*** these are implemented thanks to another element, more identifiable and unique by `div.tabs`, then the layout is specified by a second class, so our different tabs are; `div.tabs.tabs-top`, `div.tabs.tabs-left`, `div.tabs.tabs-right`, `div.tabs.tabs-bottom`.
-Plus the organizarion of tans is a bit specific as it is roughly organized this way:
+- *Panels:* THe primary element for panels is `div.card`, typically organized into 3 parts:
+    - `div.card-header`, the *header section* of the panel card, where the name of the panel and all sort of buttons are displayed.
+    - `div.card-body`, the *content section* of the panel card, where all of it's content is displayed (static and dynamic).
+    - `div.card-footer`, the *footer section* of the panel card, often used to contain some context-specific features.

+- *Sub-Panels:* Share the same structure as panels using the `div.card` element, difference is that it's embedded and usually don't have a *footer section*.

+- *Tabs:* Those are implemented through the `div.tabs` element.
+Their layout can be further specified using additional classes specifying how the `li.nav-item` (tab headers within `ul.nav.nav-tabs`) are displayed compared to the `div.tab-pane.active` (tab content contained in `div.tab-content`).:
+    - `div.tabs.tabs-top`, where they are displayed *vertically on top*.
+    - `div.tabs-bottom`, where they are displayed *vertically below*.
+    - `div.tabs-left`, where they are displayed *horizontaly before*.
+    - `div.tabs-right`, where they are displayed *horizontaly after*.

+To provide a better understanding, here is the organizarion of tabs as it is visible in a *.less* file:
 ```less
 div.tabs.tabs-top {
     ul.nav.nav-tabs {